FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 ## Purpose, scope, and users
 <!--
-The purpose of this document is to define the methodology for assessment and treatment of information risks in MHS, and to define the acceptable level of risk according to the ISO/IEC 27001 standard.
+The purpose of this document is to define the methodology for assessment and treatment of information risks in DHAEI, and to define the acceptable level of risk according to the ISO/IEC 27001 standard.

 Risk Assessment and Risk Treatment are applied to the entire scope of the ISMS (i.e., to all